jdohertydev/maison_lavaux/README.md

     Responsive Design: Optimize the hero section for smaller screens and devices.

 This feature sets the stage for a visually engaging and user-friendly e-commerce experience.

+README Update
+About Page Enhancements

+The About page was updated with scoped styles to prevent conflicts with global styles from the base CSS.
+By introducing a unique wrapper class (.about-page), all styles for the About page are isolated and apply exclusively to this page.
+This approach ensures:

+    Modular Design: Scoped styles for better maintainability.
+    Conflict Resolution: Avoids overriding global styles like .hero-section.
+    Improved Readability: Easier to locate and modify About page styles.

+Key updates include:

+    Scoped styles for the hero section, profile image, and other page components.
+    Adjusted HTML structure by adding a .about-page wrapper for consistent style application.
+    Ensured responsive and clean layout across different devices.

+This change aligns with modern CSS practices, improving scalability and maintainability of the project.